The Zookeeper's Wife (film)

-The Zookeeper's Wife is a 2017 American war drama film directed by Niki Caro and written by Angela Workman, based on the 2007 non-fiction book by Diane Ackerman.
-The film tells the true story of how Jan and Antonina Żabiński rescued hundreds of Polish Jews from the Germans by hiding them in their Warsaw zoo during World War II.
+The Zookeeper's Wife is a 2017 war drama film directed by Niki Caro, based on the 2007 non-fiction book by Diane Ackerman.
+The film tells the story of how Jan and Antonina Żabiński rescued hundreds of Polish Jews from the Germans by hiding them in their Warsaw zoo during World War II.
 It stars Jessica Chastain, Johan Heldenbergh, Daniel Brühl and Michael McElhatton.

-The Zookeeper's Wife had its world premiere on 8 March 2017 in Warsaw, Poland, the location of the story, followed by its US premiere at the Cinequest Film Festival in San Jose, California, on 12 March 2017; it was released in the United States on 31 March 2017, by Focus Features, and by Universal Pictures International in the United Kingdom on 21 April 2017.
-The film grossed $26.2 million on a $20 million budget.
+The Zookeeper's Wife had its world premiere on 8 March 2017 in Warsaw, Poland, the location of the story, followed by its US premiere at the Cinequest Film Festival in San Jose, California, on 12 March 2017.
+It was released in the United States on 31 March and in the United Kingdom on 21 April 2017.
+The film received mixed reviews from critics, and grossed $26 million on a $20 million budget.

 Plot

 Doctor Jan Żabiński is director of the Warsaw Zoo, one of Europe's largest, assisted by his wife, Antonina.
 On 1 September 1939, the bombardment of Warsaw begins.
 Antonina and her son Ryszard survive the German and Russian invasion of Poland and Warsaw is occupied by the Germans.
 Doctor Lutz Heck, head of the Berlin Zoo, Adolf Hitler's chief zoologist and Jan's professional rival, visits the zoo in Jan's absence.
 Offering to house their prized animals in Berlin until after the war, he returns with soldiers to shoot the others.
 He becomes infatuated with Antonina.

 Warsaw's Jews are forced into the Warsaw Ghetto and the Żabińskis' Jewish friends, Maurycy Fraenkel and Magda Gross, seek a safe place for their friend Szymon Tenenbaum's insect collection.
 Jan and Antonina use the zoo to hide Magda and the others.
 They propose Heck turn the now abandoned zoo into a pig farm, to feed the occupying forces, hoping to sneak people out of the Ghetto.
 Heck agrees, wanting a new site for experiments in recreating aurochs as a symbol of the Reich,.

 When Jan collects garbage in the Ghetto, he conceals people in the trucks for transport to the zoo, so the Polish resistance (the Home Army) can get them to safehouses throughout the country.
 The Żabińskis hide Jews in the zoo's cages, tunnels, and their own house.
 Antonina plays the piano at night to signal it is safe to come out of hiding, and by day if they must hide.
 When Jan rescues Urszula, a young girl raped by German soldiers, Antonina takes a particular interest in her, treating her as she would a frightened animal, until she emerges to join other "guests" in the Zabinskis' home.

 In 1942, Germans begin transporting Jews to death camps.
 Jan, forced to load children into the cattle cars, tries to convince Janusz Korczak, head of the Jewish children's orphanage, to escape with him, but he refuses to abandon the children.
 Jan also becomes aware of Heck's obvious feelings for his wife, which strains his relationship with her.